wp-plugins/juna-it-poll/readme.txt

 ### Please ask us if you have any problems.
 We will try to solve your problem as soon as possible.
 Because we are trying to keep our collaboration in this way through these methods.

-* easy placing and using - Poll
+* Easy placing and using - Poll
 * Plugin  inquiry works with each wordpress version - Poll
 * A possibility to use more than few questions in the Widget - Poll
 * Unlimited numbers of votes - Poll